asefahmed500/Cally-IO/README.md

 3.  **Document Upload**: In the chat panel, users upload documents.
 These are sent to Appwrite Storage with permissions allowing access only for that user and read access for admins.
 4.  **Processing Flow**: A Genkit flow (`processDocument`) is triggered.
 It extracts text, generates embeddings, and stores them in the Appwrite database with the same secure, document-level permissions.
 5.  **Chat Interaction & History**: When a user asks a question, the backend fetches their past conversation history from the `user_conversations` collection.
-6.  **Response Generation**: The relevant document chunks, the full conversation history, and the user's question are passed as context to the Gemini model to generate a helpful answer.
+6.  **Response Generation**: The AI first fetches all curated FAQs from the database.
+These FAQs, along with relevant document chunks, the full conversation history, and the user's question, are passed as context to the Gemini model to generate a helpful answer.
 7. **History Persistence**: The new user question and the AI's final response are saved back to the database, ensuring the conversation can be resumed on any device.
 8.  **Feedback Loop**: Users can rate AI responses.
 This feedback is logged to a `metrics` collection in Appwrite via the `logInteraction` flow.
 9.  **Script Generation**: From the leads dashboard, an admin can trigger the `generateCallScript` flow, which creates a personalized script for a specific lead.
 10. **Analytics & Leads**: Admin dashboards query the `metrics` and `leads` collections to provide live data on user satisfaction and to manage the customer lifecycle in a visual pipeline.